Bridging the Semantic Gap for Categorical Data Clustering via Large Language Models: Experiments

-\textbf{Implementation details} are summarized as follows.
-All experiments are repeated 10 times with different random initializations.
-Statistical significance is assessed via the Wilcoxon signed-rank test ($p < 0.05$).
-Evaluated LLMs include GPT-5.1, Claude Opus 4.5, DeepSeek V3.2, and Gemini 3 Pro.
-The text encoder is all-mpnet-base-v2.
-The fusion weight $\alpha$ is selected via silhouette score.
+\textbf{Implementation details.} Every experiment is repeated $10$ times with different random initializations, and the mean and standard deviation are reported.
+Statistical significance against the strongest competitor is assessed via the Wilcoxon signed-rank test at the $p<0.05$ level.
+The text encoder $\mathcal{E}$ is instantiated as all-mpnet-base-v2 throughout.
+The external knowledge base $\mathcal{K}$ is realized through publicly available large language models, and four mainstream options, i.e., GPT-5.1, Claude Opus 4.5, DeepSeek V3.2, and Gemini 3 Pro, are evaluated to verify that BREVE is not tied to any specific provider.